mprzybylak/mprzybylak.github.io/_posts/2019-06-26-splunk-rex.markdown

 rex field=files (?<filename>\w*).txt
 ```
 _(Small hint: if your regexp contains spaces put it inside quotes - otherwise you will have syntax error)_

+It is possible to extract multiple fields at once in one run of `rex` command

 ## Summary